The 21 California Missions

 26801 Ortega Hwy./Camino Capistrano, in San Juan Capistrano, a few miles south of town.
 This “Jewel of the Missions” was founded in 1776 and was once the most elaborate and beautiful in the chain.
 The domed church existed only 6 years before being flattened by an earthquake in 1812.
 Said to be the oldest building still in use in California and the biggest stone building west of the Mississippi, the picturesque ruins of the church are covered in ivy.
 White doves and other birds splash in the quadrangle’s cool fountains situated amid beautiful gardens and graceful weeping willows.
 A small adobe structure called “Father Serra’s Chapel,” with a 300-year-old baroque reredos (a framed structure behind the altar), is the only surviving mission building where a founding father actually officiated.
 You can peer into the padres’ quarters, a kitchen, classrooms, and a candle factory.
 A strikingly painted new church with seven domes, modeled exactly after the one destroyed the 1812 earthquake, is now open.

 This mission is also known as the “Mission of the Swallows” because of the legendary return of hundreds of these birds each year on March 19, known as both St. Joseph’s Day and Swallows Day.
 The swallows fly in all the way from Goya, Argentina, and their arrival is celebrated with a traditional Mexican fiesta.
 The swallows traditionally leave on October 23.
 On Living History Days, docents dress is historical costumes and demonstrate crafts.
 This is the third most popular tourist attraction in Orange County, after Disneyland and Knott’s Berry Farm.
 Expect crowds.
+Guided tours are available.

 Download a map of the mission.

 Download a map of the town.

 Things to do in nearby Laguna Beach.